Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 - Vulnerability: `MS17-010`
 - CVE: `CVE-2017-0143`

-Due to the severity of the vulnerability and the availability of public exploit modules, the target was considered vulnerable to remote compromise.
+Due to the severity of the vulnerability and the availability of public exploit modules, the target was determined to be vulnerable to remote compromise.

 ---